GeoscienceAustralia/PyRate/README.md

 Tests use [unittest](http://pythontesting.net/framework/unittest/unittest-introduction/) and can be found in *pyrate/tests*.

-To run the tests you need to get a copy of the test data from the NCI at */g/data1/dg9/PyRate_Project/data/*.
-There are several version of the data there found in date stamped zip files... you should probably use the most recent.
 The environment variable *PYRATEPATH* needs to point to the folder where you put the test data.
+This is how I set up my environment variable:

+	export PYRATEPATH="/home/sudipta/GA/PyRate"
+	export PYTHONPATH=$PYRATEPATH/:$PYTHONPATH

+To run the tests, use the following command inside the `PyRate` directory:

+	cd PyRate
+	nosetests --nologcapture

 ## Basic Usage Instructions